-A withdrawal is considered to be an "unofficial" withdrawal when the student stops attending classes, and does not withdraw from those classes or notify the University.
+- A withdrawal is considered to be an "unofficial" withdrawal when the student stops attending classes, and does not withdraw from those classes or notify the University.
 In these circumstances, the withdrawal date is based on the student's last academic activity (i.e. took an exam, submitted a term paper, etc.).
-If the date is unknown, the withdrawal date will be the midpoint or 50 percent of the payment period.
+If the date is unknown, the withdrawal date will be the midpoint or 50 percent of the payment period. - If the student could not notify the University of their intent to withdraw because of extenuating circumstances (illness, accident, grievous personal loss or other circumstances beyond student's control), the withdrawal date used will be based on documentation related to the event once the Office of Financial Aid is notified. - If a student does not return from an approved leave of absence (LOA) or does not indicate a date of return less than 180 days on the LOA form, the withdrawal date will be the student's last day of attendance prior to the beginning of the LOA and a Return of Title IV funds will be calculated.

-- If the student could not notify the University of their intent to withdraw because of extenuating circumstances (illness, accident, grievous personal loss or other circumstances beyond student's control), the withdrawal date used will be based on documentation related to the event once the Office of Financial Aid is notified. - If a student does not return from an approved leave of absence (LOA) or does not indicate a date of return less than 180 days on the LOA form, the withdrawal date will be the student's last day of attendance prior to the beginning of the LOA and a Return of Title IV funds will be calculated.
 Students with all Failing Grades Most academic programs at Benedictine do not require monitoring of student attendance.
 For Title IV recipients, Federal regulations state if a student fails to earn a passing grade in at least one course within the payment period, the institution must assume that the student has unofficially withdrawn unless there is documentation that the student completed the period.
-Reinstatement/Re-award A student may have their financial aid reinstated or re-awarded after a Title IV calculation has been processed once the student returns to the University.
+Return of Title IV Funds Policy If a recipient of Title IV funds withdraws from the University or will be out of attendance for over 45 calendar days, the amount of Title IV assistance earned by the student must be determined.
+If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned.
+Conversely, if the amount earned is greater, the student may be eligible for a post-withdrawal disbursement.
+The Office of Financial Aid will notify the student in writing, of their eligibility for a post-withdrawal disbursement.
+The percentage of financial aid the student is eligible for is determined by the following: - 1.
+The number of days attended divided by the number of days in the payment period. - 2.
+Institutional breaks of five or more consecutive days, excluding a leave of absence (LOA), are excluded from the calculation. - 3.
+The percentage of unearned aid is calculated by subtracting the earned aid from 100%. - 4.
+Institutional charges include tuition, fees, and school contracted room and board charges.
+Any unearned funds that need to be returned to the Federal Government are completed in the following order: - 1.
+Federal Direct Unsubsidized Stafford Loan - 2.
+Federal Direct Subsidized Stafford Loan - 3.
+Federal Perkins Loan - 4.
+Federal Direct PLUS Loan - 5.
+Federal Direct Graduate PLUS Loan - 6.
+Federal Pell Grant - 7.
+Federal Supplemental Educational Grant (SEOG) - 8.
+Iraq Afghanistan Service Grant Reinstatement/Re-award A student may have their financial aid reinstated or re-awarded after a Title IV calculation has been processed once the student returns to the University.
 Definitions for Financial Aid Purposes A Leave of Absence (LOA): For all students, a leave of absence is a process designed to allow students to interrupt their academic program for a limited period of time during which the student is considered to have an active status with the University.
 Post-Withdrawal Disbursement Funds that a student is eligible to receive but were never disbursed prior to the last day of attendance.
+The information contained on this page is from the 2016-2017 Graduate Catalog and is valid until August 1, 2017.